-- Ensure that this policy and all GOAL's systems, financial controls and procedures are fully understood by staff - Frequently check that these are being fully observed and implemented - Regularly review and, where necessary, update controls and procedures - Enable staff to assess programmes, projects initiatives for fraud and bribery risks - Consider the reporting of fraud to the relevant law enforcement and/or regulatory authorities - Consider all available avenues to recover any losses to GOAL or its donors arising from fraud - Ensure that all instances of suspected fraud are escalated to the Complaints Response Group (CRG) in GOAL Head Office - Ensure that all instances of suspected fraud are assessed and if necessary, investigated.
+- Ensure that this policy and all GOAL's systems, financial controls and procedures are fully understood by staff. - Frequently check that these are being fully observed and implemented. - Regularly review and, where necessary, update controls and procedures. - Enable staff to assess programming and project initiatives for fraud and bribery risks. - Consider the reporting of fraud to the relevant law enforcement and/or regulatory authorities. - Consider all available avenues to recover any losses to GOAL or its donors arising from fraud. - Ensure that all instances of suspected fraud are escalated to the Complaints Response Group (CRG) in GOAL Head Office through speakup@goal.ie or goal@safecall.co.uk. - Ensure that all instances of suspected fraud are assessed and if necessary, investigated.